Quantum Simulation Meets Nonequilibrium Dynamical Mean Field Theory: Exploring the Periodically Driven, Strongly Correlated Fermi-Hubbard Model: Near-resonant driving

 \section{Near-resonant driving}

-Here we consider the case where $U \approx \hbar\Omega$.
+Here we consider the case where $U \approx \hbar\Omega$, where the efficient creation of $\mathcal{D}$ is expected \cite{Herrmann2018, Peronaci2018}.
 In this case, we can introduce the effective static Hamiltonian Eq.~(3) in the rotating frame \cite{Bukov2016b}.
 In this section, we choose $J_x=1,J_y=J_z=0.5$ and $U=17.5$, which correspond to $200$~Hz, $100$~Hz and $3500$~Hz, respectively.
-We use a temperature of $\beta=0.30$, which is estimated by the experiment (\ref{Exp_density}).
+We use the inverse temperature of $\beta=0.30$, which is estimated by the experiment (\ref{Exp_density}).